 For more details visit Hume's Regional Growth Plan page

-The Spatial Analysis and Research Team within the Department of Transport, Planning and Local Infrastructure have compiled census information from Victoria’s towns between 1981 and 2011 and published the content online to help form the basis for planning decisions and delivery of services.
+The Spatial Analysis and Research Team within the Department of Environment, Land, Water and Planning have compiled census information from Victoria’s towns between 1981 and 2011 and published the content online to help form the basis for planning decisions and delivery of services.
 Find out more about Towns in Time here

 In June 2015, the Hume Regional Development Australia (RDA) Committee launched a set of regional marketing products that promote investment and growth in the Hume Region of Victoria.